bielrabasa/TheSeed_GameEngine/README.md

    - A camera is created and set to main camera (it has a predefined script to test Play/Stop/Pause/Speed buttons).

 ***

+### Third Release (UI Sistem)
+##Features:

+-UI Butons Added (you can create on ImGuii Interface)
+	*Butons Type:
+	- Canva
+	- Button
+	- CheckBox
+	- Background
+-In Game:
+	- You can Drag and drop the Background (Activate on inspector)
+	- You Press Play and Fade out The Background

+	- if F1 is presed, you can see UI options
+	- With  UI options Avaliable you can press on Checkbox and Activate and Desactivate Vsync
+- In game Keys
+  * 'F1': Activate UI Opcions
+  * Mouse: Interact With Game Scene

 Github adress: https://github.com/bielrabasa/TheSeed_GameEngine
 ## Creators